HIllya51/LunaHook/README.md

 Download it via github [release](https://lunatranslator.xyz/Github/LunaHook/releases).

 For English user, download Release_English.zip.
 For Chinese user download Release_Chinese.zip.
+For Russian user download Release_Russian.zip.

 If you use Windows XP for some old Visual Novel, download zip with _winxp suffix.